 In old times, and still today in many societies which we call primitive, a person can change into an animal.
 A shaman who dances in the skin of a wolf, with a wolf's head on his shoulders, actually is Wolf.
 The people, who gather around him, know he is the wolf.
 And they are right: the shaman is being the archetype of the animal.

 In our society many people are aware of a very important part of life missing.
 It is the connection with the archetypes.
 Animals don't have this distance to their own soul, so they are for us humans a living example of how to live with the big images, with clear instincts and intuition, with innate laws and rules.
 They live that complete life we yearn for.

 Touching archetypes gives a huge inner joy.
-Everybody knows this joy.
+It is the world of mystics, but everybody knows this joy.
 Love, courage, a newborn child, complete trust, the beauty of nature.
 All these things give this joy, and this joy is what makes life worthwhile.
 They are not only beautiful things, they are "big" things.
 It is why soldiers cannot come home and then go on living as if nothing did happen.
 Daily life will be too small after the big fears of a war.
 They have been close to archetypes, and even though they were awful, they do hold this big value of life.